 The Isabelle System Distribution

-the Isabelle94 line it introduces many new features, but also some
+new features, but also some incompatibilities with Isabelle94-XX.
+See

-imcompatibilities.
-See the NEWS file in the distribution for
+the NEWS file in the distribution for more details.

 Isabelle requires a real Unix box with sufficient resources.
 Fun

-with several tens of MB disk space and a relatively fast CPU.
+system), with several tens of MB disk space and a decent CPU.

-Furthermore, it needs the following software, which is not part of the
+Furthermore, Isabelle needs the following software, which is not part

-- A full Standard ML Compiler (e.g. Poly/ML or SML of New Jersey).
+- A full Standard ML Compiler (e.g. SML of New Jersey).

 - The GNU bash shell (version 1.x or 2.x).

-- Perl 5.x - the Pathologically Eclectic Rubbish Lister.
+- Perl 5.x - the Pathologically Eclectic Rubbish Lister (Perl 4.x

 The following ML system and platform combinations are known to work